-- □ Roll marking twice daily in classrooms - $\hfill\square$ Phone calls made by the Principal to parents who have absent students
+- Roll marking twice daily in classrooms - Phone calls made by the Principal to parents who have students not attending regularly.

 National Assessment Program - Literacy and Numeracy (NAPLAN) results - our reading, writing, spelling, grammar and punctuation, and numeracy results for the Years 3, 5, 7 and 9.